2019 Men's World Team Squash Championships

 The 2019 Men's World Team Squash Championships was the 26th edition of world men's team championship for squash players.
 The event was held at Squash On Fire in Washington, D.C., United States, from 15 to 21 December 2019.
 The tournament was organized by U.S. Squash sanctioned by the World Squash Federation.
+Egypt won the team gold medal after defeating England 2-0 in the final.

 Participating teams

-A total of 23 teams competing from all the five confederations.
+A total of 23 teams competed from all the five confederations.

 Seeds

 The seeds were announced on 2 December 2019.